This is sent when a third party wants to record or distribute your music.

-If you are a songwriter with work that’s been commercially recorded and released, you may eventually receive or may have already received a Notice of Intent (NOI) letter stating that a third party wants to record or distribute your composition.
+If you are a songwriter with work that’s been commercially recorded and released, you may eventually receive or may have already received a Notice of Intent (NOI) letter stating that a third party wants to record or distribute your song.

 Under United States Copyright law, they must obtain a mechanical license from the rights holder in order to distribute the recording.
 Sending the NOI letter is all that’s required to obtain a compulsory mechanical license.